pepmartinez/keuss/README.md

 ## About
 Keuss is an attempt or experiment to provide a serverless, persistent and high-available queue middleware supporting delays/schedule, using mongodb and redis to provide most of the backend needs.
-As of now, it has evolved into a rather capable and complete queue middleware
+As of now, it has evolved into a rather capable and complete queue middleware.

-The underlying idea is that the key to provide persistency, HA and load balance is to to rely on a storage subsystem that provides that,, and build the rest on top.
-Instead of reinventing the wheel by building such as storage I simply tried to adapt what's already out there
+The underlying idea is that the key to provide persistency, HA and load balance is to rely on a storage subsystem that provides that, and build the rest on top.
+Instead of reinventing the wheel by building such as storage I simply tried to adapt what's already out there.

 Modelling a queue with mongodb, for example, proved easy enough.
-It resulted simple, cheap and provides great persistency and HA and decent support for load balancing.
+It resulted simple, cheap and provides great persistency, HA and decent support for load balancing.
 Although using Redis provided similar results, in both cases the load balancing part was somewhat incomplete: the whole thing lacked a *bus* to signal all clients about, for example, when an insertion in a particular queue takes place.
-Without this layer a certain amount of polling is needed, so it's obviously a Nice Thing To Have
+Without this layer a certain amount of polling is needed, so it's obviously a Nice Thing To Have.

 Keuss ended up being a somewhat *serverless* queue system, where the *server* or common parts are bare storage systems such as redis or mongodb.
 There is no need for any extra *keuss server* in between clients and storage (although an actual keuss-server does exist, serving a different purpose on top of plain keuss).
-Thus, all keuss actually lays at the *client* side
+Thus, all keuss actually lays at the *client* side.

 ### Concepts